-This page will collect our software outputs, that is, algorithms, codes of simulations, examples, etc.
+This page collects our recent outputs, that is, algorithms, codes of simulations, examples, etc.

 Gradient ICE Algorithms: here